 At the license key prompt, type the license key you received from the Windows Azure Store.

-Optional: At the application name prompt, type your app's name as you want it to appear in New Relic's dashboard.
+Optional: At the application name prompt, type your app's name as you want it to appear in the New Relic UI.
 Or, use your solution name as the default.

 From the Solution Explorer, right-click your Windows Azure Cloud Service Project, and select Publish.